Families of San Bernardino shooting sue Facebook, Google, Twitter

 "For years defendants have knowingly and recklessly provided the terrorist group ISIS with accounts to use its social networks as a tool for spreading extremist propaganda, raising funds and attracting new recruits," family members of Sierra Clayborn, Tin Nguyen and Nicholas Thalasinos charge in the 32-page complaint, which was filed in U.S. District Court in Los Angeles on Wednesday.

-"Without defendants Twitter, Facebook and Google (YouTube), the explosive growth of ISIS over the last few years into the most feared terrorist group in the world would not have been possible," the complaint said.
+"Without defendants Twitter, Facebook and Google (YouTube), the explosive growth of ISIS over the last few years into the most feared terrorist group in the world would not have been possible," the plaintiffs say.

-Spokeswomen for Twitter and Google declined to comment on the lawsuit.
-Representatives for Facebook could not immediately be reached by Reuters on Thursday afternoon.
+A spokeswoman for Twitter declined to comment on the lawsuit.
+Representatives for Facebook and Google could not immediately be reached by Reuters on Thursday afternoon.

 Syed Rizwan Farook and his wife, Tashfeen Malik, opened fire on a holiday gathering of Farook's co-workers at a government building in San Bernardino on Dec.
 2, 2015, killing 14 people and wounding 22 others.